 If a student or staff member has had close contact with someone who is an unconfirmed symptomatic case of COVID-19, they may remain on campus or the worksite.
-If the symptomatic case subsequently tests positive for COVID-19, then the quarantine protocol discussed above must be followed.
+If the symptomatic case subsequently tests positive for COVID-19, then the not fully-vaccinated close contacts who had contact with the confirmed case during the infectious period, must quarantine and test immediately and test again after Day 5 from the date of contact.
+If the symptomatic case tests negative, a copy of the negative COVID-19 PCR test or medical clearance must be provided.
+Community Engagement will notify the close contact when they are cleared to return.